oracle/node-oracledb/doc/api.md

 sub-object should contain values for the bind variables used in the SQL statement.
 At least one such record must be specified.

-If a record contains fewer values then expected, NULL values will be used.
+If a record contains fewer values than expected, NULL values will be used.
 For bind by position, empty values can be specified using syntax like `[a,,c,d]`.